Thonetschlössl: The museum park

 The museum park is a national heritage site, and opened to the public in 1957.
 The park itself contains a Baroque fountain basin, a Pietà group on a pedestal from the year 1756, three grave stones from the 16th and 17th century and a fragment of a gothic pillar from 1529.

-The museum
+Museum collections

 The museum documents the historical emergence of the city of Mödling.
 There are also rocks, fossils and historical artifacts, like biographies of famous citizens of the city of Mödling or weapons from the Turkish Wars, displayed.
-The museum also owns one of Austria‘s first Avars collections.
+The museum also owns one of Austria's first Avars collections.

-Some parts of the museum are originally from Oskar Spiegel‘s private palaeontological collection, which was acquired by the city of Mödling.
+Some parts of the museum are originally from Oskar Spiegel's private palaeontological collection, which was acquired by the city of Mödling.